b18050/gsoc-musicblocks-graphics-management/README.md

 ### ✨ Enhancements

+There are many enhancements that can be done particularly to artboards.
+Currently we heavily use props and it renders frequently which affects the performance of the application.
+We can use **context hook**,**Hot module**, etc to improve the performance.
+We can add features to save artworks in `png`, `svg` format.Just like `p5 wrapper` we can also put the code for art board in a separate utility.
+Check [here](https://github.com/Gherciu/react-p5/tree/main/src) for more details.

 ### 👨 Acknowledgements

-On a final note, I am extremely grateful to my mentors, Anindya Kundu, Walter Bender, Devin Ulibarri.I am also very thankful for their motivation which helped me in improving the quality of my code and helping me improve my soft skills.
+On a final note, I am extremely grateful to my mentors, [Anindya Kundu](https://github.com/meganindya), [Walter Bender](https://web.media.mit.edu/~walter/), [Devin Ulibarri](https://github.com/pikurasa).I am also very thankful for their motivation which helped me in improving the quality of my code and helping me improve my soft skills.

-I am thankful to fellow contributors fellow GSoCers Joykirat Singh, Daksh Doshi and Subham for all their guidance and for reviewing my Pull requests.
+I am thankful to my fellow GSoCers [Joykirat Singh](https://github.com/joykirat18), [[Daksh Doshi](https://github.com/daksh4469)] and [Saurabh](https://github.com/ksraj123/) for all their guidance and for reviewing my Pull requests.

-Thanks to Google, Sugarlabs and MusicBlocks for this great opportunity.
+Thanks to [Google](https://www.google.com/),[Sugarlabs](https://www.sugarlabs.org/) and [MusicBlocks](https://musicblocks.sugarlabs.org/) for this great opportunity.

+Thanks

 Chandan